mikelbring/tinyissue/README.md

 - v.1.8 : Responsive template.
 Now matches the window size wherever you use BUG ( tablet, phone, computer )
     - built during summer 2019, first release on Sept 29th
     - includes the very first searching tools which scan all projects and all issues for regular expression
+    - november 2019: attach files form the issue creating menu
+    - november 2019: wysiwyg editor problems fixed; it could work on every comment
+    - november 2019: you can move issue from project A to project B if you have access to both projects
 - v.1.7 : July 2019
 	- reports are now totally integrated to BUGS which produces pdf files
 - v.1.6 : February 2019